GreenSaladLeaf/Bike-Share/README.md

 ORDER BY name_count DESC
 ```
 - there is no data to display.

+Verification confirmed that all station IDs now have unique and consistent station names, with no remaining cases of multiple names for a single ID.

 #### Step 8: Identifying and Resolving Station Names with Multiple IDs
 This step focuses on identifying station names associated with multiple station IDs.
 The goal is to standardize these IDs for consistency in analysis.